In Our Hearts Stories

 George is passionate about Arsenal FC and loves going to watch matches with his dad, as well as gaming and Lego.
 He also loves spending time with family, including his aunt, uncle and cousins.

-My husband Matt and I felt so blessed to have a healthy, happy, close-knit family who enjoyed walking our dog and having fun together, as well as lovely holidays – at least until the onset of the coronavirus pandemic last year.
+My husband Matt and I felt so blessed to have a healthy, happy, close-knit family who enjoyed walking our dog and having fun together, as well as lovely holidays – at least until the onset of the coronavirus pandemic in 2020.

-Everything changed just a couple of months ago.
-In early April 2021, George started struggling with bad headaches, which he hadn’t experienced before.
+Everything changed in early April 2021.
+George started struggling with bad headaches, which he hadn’t experienced before.
 We took him to the GP who put it down to migraine and we also had him checked out at the optician.
 Six days on, George started vomiting too, which rang alarm bells as we were aware that this could be a symptom of a brain tumour.
 We took George to A&E at Luton and Dunstable Hospital and expressed our concerns.
 They tried to reassure us that his headaches and vomiting were down to migraine, but agreed to refer him for a scheduled routine MRI scan.

 With his symptoms persisting we took George back to the GP and even rang for an ambulance on one occasion, which didn’t turn up.